7 Best Cordless Vacuums for Pet Hair of 2026

 Thick carpet and rugs demand premium suction — 200 AW or higher.
 Pet hair works deep into thick pile and resists extraction.
 The Dyson Gen5detect at 280 AW is the strongest option for thick carpet, followed by the V15 at 240 AW.
 Budget vacuums in the 50 to 100 AW range will remove surface hair from thick carpet but leave embedded fur behind.

 Upholstery and pet beds require a motorized mini-turbo attachment rather than the main floorhead.
 Pet hair weaves into fabric at a tighter weave density than carpet, and static charge holds it in place.
 A motorized brush agitates the fibers and breaks the static bond.
-The Bissell ICONPet’s TurboBrush and Dyson’s Hair Screw Tool are the most effective dedicated attachments in this roundup.
+Dyson’s Hair Screw Tool is the most effective dedicated pet attachment in this roundup, with Shark’s DuoClean Detect nozzle a close second on the PowerDetect models.

 Managing Pet Allergies Through Better Vacuuming